A quick summary of this course

 - We have our own Pop-up Shop where we design, produce and sell a range of student made graphic art.

-- We actively support students by providing a diverse set of 'live' or client-led briefs
+- We actively support students by providing a diverse set of 'live' or client-led briefs of which many are paid.

 Workshops & Studios